 Dr. Francisco Becerra, regional adviser of the Global Health Consortium at Stempel College and former assistant director at PAHO, moderated Session One.
 Dr. Maria Van Kerkhove, COVID-19 technical lead at WHO Health Emergencies Program in Geneva and one of the keynote speakers, addressed the present and future of COVID-19.
 Dr. Van Kerkhove reviewed the WHO global strategy for COVID-19 in 2021, focusing on three main goals: suppressing transmission, protecting the vulnerable, and saving lives.
-Testing is a fundamental aspect, implementing infection prevention, control measures and appropriate restrictions, providing clinical care to reduce mortality, and developing and rolling and therapeutics.
-Dr. Van Kerkhove reflected safe and effective vaccines that. date. vaccination distribution worldwide is grotesquely inequitable.
-Less than 1% of the over 2.7 billion doses of COVID-19 vaccines administered to date have been used in low-income countries, while only 10 countries have administered 76% of all doses.
+Testing is a fundamental aspect, implementing infection prevention, control measures and appropriate restrictions, providing clinical care to reduce mortality, and developing and rolling out safe effective vaccines and therapeutics.
+Dr. Van Kerkhove reflected and date. distribution worldwide is grotesquely inequitable. that. vaccination than of the 2.7 billion doses of COVID-19 vaccines Less 1% over administered to date have been used in low-income countries, while only 10 countries have administered 76% of all doses.